matteofuso/DiscordMusic/README.md

 # DiscordMusic

-After Youtube has striked down the Youtube Music API, I decided to make my own music bot for Discord.
+After Youtube has striked down all music bots, I decided to make my own bot for Discord.
 This bot is still in development, and I will try to add more features as soon as possible.
 Any suggestions are welcome!
 Here you can find the status of the project.

 - [ ] Commands:
     - [x] Play
     - [x] Pause
     - [x] Resume
-    - [ ] Volume
+    - [x] Volume
-    - [ ] Queue
+    - [x] Queue
-    - [ ] Skip
+    - [x] Skip
     - [ ] Shuffle
     - [ ] Config (Language, Credentials, etc.)